What's the best Android tablet?

 Best Android tablets: reader poll

 You'll notice below that some of the tablets in our list aren't particularly new.
-However, that doesn't mean they're not good or that you shouldn't buy them: they are all good in different ways.
+However, that doesn't mean they're not good or that you shouldn't buy them: they are still on sale and are great purchases.
+Because prices fluctuate, be sure not to pay more than the RRP of a tablet.
+Prices often go up when stock is low.

 - Reviewed on: 13 April 16